 The authority operates a committee system with decision-making delegated to the council's committees.
 There is a mechanism in place for decisions to be referred to the Council.
-The council's committees comprise Finance and Democracy, Tourism and Leisure, Environment, Health and Housing, Operational Management, Development Management, Licensing, Public Protection and the combined Audit and Standards Committees.
+The council's committees comprise Finance and Democracy, Tourism and Leisure, Environment Health and Housing, Operational Management, Planning, Licensing, Public Protection and a combined Audit and Standards Committees.

 Meetings of the committees are open to the public, except where personal or confidential matters may be disclosed.
-Public platform allows members of the public to make a point and seek to have it addressed during the course of the meeting.
+Public platform allows members of the public to make a point or raise a question during the course of Programme Committee meetings, Council together with the Planning Committee.
 Members of the Council who are not members of the respective committees can ask questions at committee meetings.
 This helps ensure robust accountability of decisions.

-The Council has no scrutiny committee/committees in place as it has decided to opt out of this process.
+The Council has no scrutiny committee/committees in place as it considers that its committee structure provides ample opportunity for scrutiny of its processes and policies.

-The Council's Audit and Standards Committee deals with all aspects of advice and guidance for Members on matters of conduct, ethics, propriety and declarations of interest.
+The Council's Audit and Standards Committee deals with conduct, ethics, propriety and declarations of interest.
 It also assesses, oversees and determines complaints made against Members under the Code of Conduct.
 The Council has access to a number of 'independent persons' who assist in upholding high standards.
+During 2016, the Council re-appointed its independent persons after seeking expressions of interest.